SiddharthMantri/stuart-challenge/readme.md

 - GoogleMap.js
     - I consider this as the main class that I've used for implementing the Google Maps JS API
 - useMap.js
-    - Provides stateful hooks into GoogleMap.js that I've used to implement all of the Maps functionality in a React way.
+    - Provides stateful hooks into GoogleMap.js that I've used to implement all of the required Maps functionality in a React way.
 - useDeliveryInput.js
     - From the specifications, the input fields for the user both perform the same set of tasks
         - Search on finishing to type